SamiPerttu/funutd/README.md

 The type returned by texture generators is `Box<dyn Texture>`.
 `Texture` is the trait implemented by procedural textures.

+The basic operation is querying the value of a texture at a point in 3-D space with the `at` method.
+The value is another 3-D vector.

 The canonical range of texture values is -1...1 in each component.
 This applies to the palette component as well.